NeeluMadan/Computer_Vision/README.md

 # Computer_Vision
-Algorithm and technoques based on computer vision
+Algorithm and techniques based on computer vision